-Hardware revenue is likely to decline or be zero in future periods.
+Hardware revenue is likely to be zero in future periods.

-In the years ended December 31, 2016, 2015 and 2014, we had hardware revenue of \$0.3 million, \$1.1 million, and \$4.9 million, respectively.
-Gross profit on hardware revenue was \$0.1 million, \$0.4 million, and \$1.4 million in 2016, 2015 and 2014, respectively.
+We had no hardware revenue in the year ended December 31, 2017.
+In the years ended December 31, 2016 and 2015, we had hardware revenue of \$0.3 million, and \$1.1 million, respectively.
+Gross profit on hardware revenue was \$0.1 million, and \$0.4 million in 2016 and 2015, respectively.

 Hardware revenue consisted of sales of biometrics equipment to a single U.S. government customer.
 While we are unable to predict future hardware sales with any degree of certainty, future orders from this customer may be minimal as we believe that the bulk of its purchases may have already occurred.
-We have no hardware orders in backlog as of December 31, 2016 and our strategy does not include selling biometrics hardware.
+We have no hardware orders in backlog as of December 31, 2017 and our strategy does not include selling biometrics hardware.